Patients fill hospitals in more places as new virus expands

 Indonesia confirmed its first cases Monday, in two people who contracted the illness from a foreign traveler.

+Lee’s church is viewed by mainstream Christian organizations as a cult.
+As he spoke Monday, some people shouted “Cult” and “Disband the Shincheonji church.”

+South Korea on Monday reported 476 new cases for a total of 4,212, most of them in the southeastern city of Daegu and nearby areas.
+More than half of the cases had links to a Shincheonji branch in Daegu.
+The city’s first known patient is a church member who had attended services before being diagnosed with the disease on Feb.
+18. Before her case was confirmed, South Korea had reported only 30 cases.

-The surging outbreak in South Korea's fourth-largest city has overwhelmed its health system despite the national government sending assistance.
-The problem in Daegu has been highlighted by at least four deaths of infected elderly people who were waiting to be hospitalized.
+South Korea's surging outbreak has overwhelmed its health system.
+At least four infected elderly people have died in Daegu while waiting to be hospitalized.

 In Japan, many schools began following through on Prime Minister Shinzo Abe's plan to close them for more than a month through the end of the Japanese academic year.

-While the virus has caused serious illness mainly for the elderly and those with existing health problems, most have had mild illness and some infected apparently show no symptoms at all.
+While the virus has caused serious illness mainly for the elderly and those with existing health problems, most patients have had mild cases and some infected people apparently show no symptoms at all.

 But attempts to contain the spread of the virus have been far-reaching.